aavamedi/aava-api-integrations/python-client/examples/README.md

 # Example modules

 To kick start your integration project, some example modules are included.
 You may freely copy and modify these modules to suit your purposes.
+There are a couple of methods used for retrieving the data, like reading it from a locally stored Excel, using HTTP/REST requests and fetching a CSV file over FTP.
+The data structure is most apparent from simple example.

 ## Simple example